-Set up a 401k retirement account through your employer.
+1. Set up a 401(k) retirement account through your employer.

-Try a robo-advisor.
+2. Try a robo-advisor.

-The most common way to invest money in these apps is through stocks.
+The most common way to invest money in these apps is through individual stocks.
 There are many to choose from, so the next step is to start researching companies you want to buy stock in.

-Invest directly through your brokerage account.
+4. Invest directly through your brokerage account.